 Office Location: A254

-I joined Bellevue College Fall quarter 2016.
-Primarily, I teach courses for students pursuing the BAS in Applied Accounting.
-I am a graduate of the University of Washington (Foster School of Business), having earned a Masters in Professional Accounting (Taxation).
-I hold the Quality Matters “Independent Applying the QM Rubric” and “Peer Reviewer Course (PRC) 2008-2013” Certificates.
-I am a Certified Public Accountant.
+Donald joined Bellevue College Fall quarter 2016.
+Primarily, he teaches courses for students pursuing the BAS in Applied Accounting.
+He is a graduate of the University of Washington (Foster School of Business), having earned a Masters in Professional Accounting (Taxation).
+He holds the Quality Matters “Independent Applying the QM Rubric” and “Peer Reviewer Course (PRC) 2008-2013” Certificates.
+He is also a Certified Public Accountant.

-My classes are rigorous, and emphasize the development of critical thinking and problem-solving skills in applied accounting.
-You should expect a lecture for each chapter we cover in class.
+Donald’s classes are rigorous, and emphasize the development of critical thinking and problem-solving skills in applied accounting.
+Students should expect a lecture for each chapter we cover in class.
 Students benefit from a variety of learning experiences designed for their engagement.
 For example, individual and group research projects and/or case studies.
 Students will complete their research and present their findings to their classmates.
-Since my areas of industry expertise include (but are not limited to) professional services, construction, hi-tech, and life science, I infuse real world applications into our classroom discussions.
+Since Donald’s areas of industry expertise include (but are not limited to) professional services, construction, hi-tech, and life science, he infuses real world applications into classroom discussions.

-I am happy to hear from my former students when they report they are awarded jobs in the industry, or get admitted to a University to pursue advanced education.
+Donald is happy to hear from his former students when they report they are awarded jobs in the industry, or get admitted to a University to pursue advanced education.

 We are happy to answer questions about the BAS Applied Accounting program.
 Please feel free to contact the Program Manager for more information.